 Controls – for every potential cause of a risk a control needs to be identified to mitigate against the risk.
 Where there is no control an action will be created.

 Actions – the actions are identified to reduce the risk of occurrence based on controls identified.
 The actions are specific and have an identified owner and target date of completion.
 All actions are required to be reviewed and updated quarterly as a minimum.
-The result of a completed action is that a control has been implemented which in turn will reduce the risk score and may influence the risk status
+The result of a completed action is that a control has been implemented which in turn will reduce the risk score and may influence the risk status.

-Owner – identify an owner to complete the action.
-In some scenarios this may entail all industry parties in some scenarios this may be one organisation or may be the PAFA
+Owner – Identification of an owner to complete the action.
+In some scenarios this may entail all industry parties; in other scenarios this may be one organisation or may be the PAFA.